ryan-roemer/loose-bits/_posts/2013-10-21-writing-a-technical-book-part-2.md

 ## Writing a Book

 This post is the second in a series on my experiences writing my first technical book, **[Backbone.js Testing][book_packt]**, published in July, 2013.
-In this point, I will walk through authoring the core of the book from writing the first pages to finishing off the last round of technical edits and ending up with something (pretty close) to a real book.
+In this point, I will walk through authoring the core of the book from writing the first pages to finishing off the last round of technical edits and submission of the full draft of the book to my publisher.

+An overview of the main points we'll cover includes:

+* Make sure to have a reliable backup of your work - expect to lose all your files (and your computer).
+* Before writing anything, plan and outline everything.
+* The writing process will take much longer than you think it will.
+* The writing process is also tiring, stressful, and boring.
+* Technical review will bruise your ego and leave you with a much better book.
+* Once you get most of the way through the drafting process, you (the author) hold the power in your relationship with your publisher.

 ## Where we Left Off